NIS2 Implementation in the EU |

 |

-Status | Enacted |
+| Status of the legislative process | Enacted |

-Status of the NIS2 Implementation Act | On 4 October 2024, the Slovak Government submitted an amendment to Act No. 69/2018 Coll. on Cybersecurity, as amended ("Amendment"), to the National Council of the Slovak Republic ("Slovak Parliament") for discussion and adoption.
-The Amendment, serving as the implementing legislation for the NIS2 Directive, has already been adopted and it came into force on 1 January 2025. |
+| Status of the NIS2 Implementation Act | On 4 October 2024, the Slovak Government submitted an amendment to Act No. 69/2018 Coll. on Cybersecurity, as amended ("Amendment"), to the National Council of the Slovak Republic ("Slovak Parliament") for discussion and adoption.
+The Amendment, serving as the implementing legislation for the NIS2 Directive, has already been adopted, and it came into force on 1 January 2025. |

-If available, foreseeable significant deviations of the National Implementation Act from the NIS2 Directive |
+| Significant deviations of the National Implementation Act from the NIS2 Directive, if any |

 |

-Expected date of entry into force of the Implementation Act | Already in force since 1 January 2025 |
+| Date of entry into force of the Implementation Act | 1 January 2025 |

 NIS2 Implementation in the EU